Ellen R. Sandor: Patents

 Sandor is the co-holder of five U.S. patents, three for autostereography techniques and two for polymerization of lenticular images.

 Collecting and Philanthropy

 Sandor and her husband, economist Richard L. Sandor, have assembled a private art collection with over 1,800 objects dating from the 1840s to the present.
-In 1988, 2001, and 2002 the Sandors were listed by Art & Antiques magazine as one of America’s top 100 private collectors.
+In 1988, 2001, and 2002 the Sandors were listed by Art & Antiques magazine as one of America's top 100 private collectors.

 The Richard and Ellen Sandor Family Collection contains photographs, paintings, drawings, sculptures, and new media works focusing around themes such as 19th- and 20th-century icons, Paris between the wars, the American West, Hollywood portraits, and surrealism.

-Ellen Sandor is chair of the advisory board of the Gene Siskel Film Center.
-She also serves on the board of governors for the School of the Art Institute of Chicago and is a lifetime trustee of The Art Institute of Chicago, to which she and her husband have also donated.